The young and burgeoning esports industry has come a long way, with many new milestones reached only in recent years.

 Robert Morris University in Chicago and the University of Pikeville in Kentucky already have their own eSports programs.
 RMU announced its eSports program back in June 2014 and has recently opened the first varsity eSports facility in North America.
 Pikeville is planning to launch its program with the fall 2015 semester.

-This all is exiting news as the industry of competitive gaming keeps entering new areas and expanding its presence across the globe.
+This all is exciting news as the industry of competitive gaming keeps entering new areas and expanding its presence across the globe.